robertpitt/codex-relay/README.md

 ### Runtime errors or blank app window

-Start the app with log capture:
+Start the app with log capture in one terminal:

 ```sh
 npm run dev:logs
 ```

-Then inspect the development log:
+Inspect the development log from another terminal:

 ```sh
 npm run logs:dev